nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

     sub_metadata <- metadata[colnames(feature_table),]
     # Modify NTC concentration
     # Often times the user may set the NTC concentration to zero because they think nothing
-    # should be in the negative control but decontam fails if the value is zero.
+    # should be in the negative control but decontam fails if the value is set to zero.
-    # to prevent decontam from failing we use a very small concentration value
+    # To prevent decontam from failing, we replace zero with a very small concentration value
     # 0.0000001
     if (!is.null(freq_col)) {